 So, which is the right postgraduate degree to gather more followers?
 What type of leader do you want to be?

-Dr Andrea North-Samardzic is the Course Director of Deakin University’s Master of Leadership and encourages people not to label themselves as a leader.
+Dr Andrea North-Samardzic is the Course Director of Deakin University’s Master in Leadership and encourages people not to label themselves as a leader.
 Transformational, servant or situational – she says there’s a time and a place for all these types of leadership skills.

 “Being able to be flexible and adaptive is increasingly needed rather than simply putting a badge on yourself, because sometimes you need to be a manager more than a leader.”